Hazebyte/CrateReloaded/docs/config/translating.md

 # Translating

-Inside the config folder, you may change the locale setting.
+In the config.yml, you may change the locale setting.
 If this option is not set, the plugin will default to english.

 ## Custom Messages